Kirchhoff-/Android-Interview-Questions/Android/What do you know about PendingIntent.md

 It is an `Intent` action that you want to perform but at a later time.
 The reason it’s needed is because an `Intent` must be created and launched from a valid context in your application, but there are certain cases where one is not available at the time you want to run the action because you are technically outside the application’s context.

+Android 12 includes [important changes](https://developer.android.com/about/versions/12/behavior-changes-12#pending-intent-mutability)  to pending intents, including a change that requires explicitly deciding when a `PendingIntent` is mutable or immutable.

 ## Example of usage
 The most common, and most basic, way to use a `PendingIntent` is as the action associated with a notification: